Income Tax Slabs in India: FY 2025-26

 With the new tax structure, tax planning strategies need to be revised to maximize benefits under the enhanced rebate system.

-- Compare both regimes annually as your income and deductions change
+- Evaluate the two systems each year because both your income and your deductions will change

 Important Dates and Deadlines